 Bachelor's Degree

-The Bachelor of Science in Criminal Justice with a Concentration in Homeland Security & Counterterrorism degree is a 120-credit undergraduate program which prepares you for a career preserving our country's safety and security.
-The degree program provides students with fundamental knowledge and skills in criminalistics, cybersecurity, domestic terrorism, emergency management, and much more.
+The Bachelor of Science in Criminal Justice degree is a 120-credit undergraduate program which prepares you for several types of careers in criminal justice and public safety.
+The degree program provides students with fundamental knowledge and skills in criminal law, criminology, victimology, forensic psychology, criminal investigation, and much more.

 Career-focused curriculum